Xiushishen/Greenworks-RLM4/README.md

 # Greenworks-RLM4
 This repository illustrates the steps needed to set up the environment on NVIDIA AGX Orin for robotic mower development.
 # 1. Prerequisites
 The essential software environment is based on Ubuntu 20.04.
 We have tested all the repositories on Ubuntu 20.04 with the OpenCV verison of 4.6.0.
-It is strongly recommended to put all the **Dependencies** and **SDKs** into one specific folder to mak the environment neat.
+It is strongly recommended to put all the **Dependencies** and **SDKs** into one specific folder to make the environment neat.

 ## Basic libraries